jeremycann/genetic-constraint-js/README.md

 #### Rational

 The existing Javascript GA/EP library landscape could collectively be summed up as, meh.
 All that I required to take over the world was a lightweight, performant, feature-rich, nodejs + browser compatible, unit tested, and easily hackable GA/EP library.
-Seamless [Web Worker](http://en.wikipedia.org/wiki/Web_worker) support would be the icing on my cake.

 Until now, no such thing existed.
 Now you can have my cake, and optimize it too.
 Is it perfect? *Probably*.
 Regardless, this library is my gift to you.